No, you will be asked to state your preferred option only after the program commences.

 Our campuses can be easily accessed by working professionals in Hong Kong.
 The Clear Water Bay main campus is just a 10-minute ride from the Hang Hau MTR station.
 We also have a downtown campus in the Hong Kong Club Building, located next to the Central MTR station exit.
 Weekday evening classes and career/networking activities are conducted there to allow part-time students to attend conveniently after work.

 The career support provided for Part-time MBA students focuses on strengthening the business and management skills required to accelerate career progression.
+Part-time MBA students can attend professional workshops and consultations with external career coaches.

 The importance of Chinese language ability varies between jobs, depending on the scope of responsibilities.
 Regional roles that require frequent interaction with overseas markets do not necessarily require Chinese language skills.
 However, positions that are mainland China-related or have a strong focus on the local market often require fluency in Cantonese or Putonghua.
 The ability to speak Chinese in addition to English is a definite advantage for many MBA-suitable jobs and roles in Hong Kong.